Roglic seals 2nd consecutive Spanish Vuelta victory - WHIZ News

 Hugh Carthy finished third at the three-week race across Spain, with Dan Martin fourth and Enric Mas fifth.

-“Obviously it’s been an emotional day,” the 35-year-old British rider said.
+“Obviously it’s been an emotional day,” said the 35-year-old British rider, who ended 98th in the overall standings.
 “My last with the team after 11 years.”

 The Vuelta finished without major disruptions despite a surge of coronavirus cases in Spain.
 Tight health restrictions were in place for the race that was originally scheduled for late August and early September but was postponed because of the pandemic.